 Loaded with information this booklet has general information about your various health plan options, a comparison of your health plan options, enrollment forms, important documents like the Creditable Coverage and Privacy Practices Notices and much more.

 The University offers a number of medical coverage options: one traditional fee-for-service plan (BCBS), two health maintenance organizations (BCN and HAP), one preferred provider plan (DMC Care) and two Medicare Advantage plans (Aetna Medicare Plan (PPO) and HAP Senior Plus – an HMO).
 The options differ in the benefit levels they provide, the doctors and hospitals you can use, and the cost.
-Please see comparison details on pages 14-19 of the Retiree Benefits Handbook.

 If You are Retiring